-In November 2017, we entered into a strategic collaboration agreement with the University of Texas MD Anderson Cancer Center ("MD Anderson").
+In November 2017, we entered into a strategic collaboration agreement with MD Anderson, which was amended on February 24, 2021.
 This partnership brings together MD Anderson's translational medicine and clinical research capabilities with our expertise in the discovery and development of LBPs in oncology.
 Under the agreement, we provide funding and in-kind support for pre-clinical and clinical studies in solid tumors and radiation oncology.
 All data, results, and inventions generated in the conduct of the studies under the agreement are owned by us, and we have the sole right to prepare, file, prosecute and enforce patents covering the same.
-To date, we have initiated two studies as part of the collaboration: a Phase I/II study of MRx0518 in combination with Keytruda in solid tumors, and a Phase I study of MRx0518 in combination with hypofractionated radiotherapy in patients with potentially resectable pancreatic cancer.
-Pursuant to the agreement, we agreed to pay MD Anderson a maximum of \$10 million and have paid \$4 million to date.
-The agreement expires six years from the effective date, unless earlier terminated due to a party materially breaching the agreement and failing to cure such breach within 30 days of receiving notice from the non-breaching party.
+We granted to MD Anderson a royalty-free non-exclusive license to use such data, results and inventions for MD Anderson's internal research, academic and patient care purposes.
+To date, we have initiated two studies as part of the collaboration: a Phase I/II study of MRx0518 in combination with Keytruda in solid tumors, and a Phase I study of MRx0518 in combination with keytruda in solid tumors, and a Phase I study of MRx0518 in combination with hypofractionated radiotherapy in patients with potentially resectable pancreatic cancer.
+Pursuant to the agreement, we agreed to pay MD Anderson at least \$10 million for the performance of the studies and have paid \$5 million to date.
+The agreement expires eight years from the effective date, unless earlier terminated due to a party materially breaching the agreement and failing to cure such breach within 30 days of receiving notice from the non-breaching party.